Mansion House Home Exhibition – Amharc Éireann: Eagrán 171

 Step into The Ideal Homes Exhibition in Dublin’s Mansion House and discover the most desirable homewares for 1962.

-The latest inventions and design innovations can be seen down every aisle allowing one to marvel at a host of time-saving gadgets which make life easier for the busy home-maker.
-Enjoy a wide range of products such as the washer/dryer combo that works at the touch of a button allowing you to relax “while you have a cigarette”, tasty new foods from Knorr, and shiny bikes from Raleigh.
+The latest inventions and design innovations are on show including a host of time-saving gadgets which make life easier for the busy home-maker.
+Enjoy a wide range of products such as the washer/dryer combo that works at the touch of a button allowing you to relax ‘while you have a cigarette’, tasty new foods from Knorr, and shiny bikes from Raleigh.
 The Ideal Homes Exhibition was held in the elegant surroundings of Dublin’s Mansion House from the mid-‘50s until it relocated to the RDS in 1994.

 With kind permission of Gael Linn.